Category: Trip-planning

 Frequently Asked Questions

-For Coronados and northern Baja: landing websites (H&M, Fisherman’s, Point Loma) plus fishing-reports.ai fish counts.
+For the Coronados and northern Baja: landing websites (H&M, Fisherman’s, Point Loma) plus any daily fish-count aggregator you prefer.
 For southern Baja destinations: Pisces Sportfishing weekly reports (Cabo), resort websites (East Cape), and the BD Outdoors Mexico forum.
+Use multiple sources — no single report source is complete.

 How current do Baja fishing reports need to be?